Skip to content

 Overview

-# 1. Start the system agent (provides date services) - registry starts automatically
+# 1. Start system agent (provides date service) - registry starts automatically

 meshctl start examples/simple/system_agent.py

-# 2. Start the hello world agent (uses date services)
+# 2. Start hello world agent (uses date service)

 meshctl start examples/simple/hello_world.py